acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 $$

 ### Multiplication
-Similar to addition, first let us write out the multiplication of two quaternions the naive way and see if we can transform it to the Scalar + Vector form.
+Similar to addition, first, let us write out the multiplication of two quaternions the naive way and see if we can transform it to the Scalar + Vector form.

 $$
 \begin{aligned}